iann0036/vscode-aws-cloudshell/README.md

-`awscloudshell.profile` | The profile name (usually as specified in `~/.aws/credentials`) `awscloudshell.region` | The AWS region to connect to `awscloudshell.assumeRole` | The role ARN to assume
+`awscloudshell.profile` | The profile name (usually as specified in `~/.aws/credentials`) `awscloudshell.region` | The AWS region to connect to `awscloudshell.assumeRole` | The role ARN to assume `awscloudshell.enableUpload` | Whether to enable an upload menu item from the Explorer view (experimental)